 Perhaps the defining moment of the massacre came a bit later that morning when a student jumped in front of a column of tanks on Chang’an Avenue and refused to move.
-This student, as yet still unidentified, shouted at the tank commander: “Get out of my city. … You’re not wanted here.”
+As yet still unidentified, this student shouted at the tank commander: “Get out of my city. … You’re not wanted here.”
 Each time the tank would attempt to maneuver around the student, he would jump in front of it.
-The column of tanks turned off their motors and then several other students ran out and pulled the student to safety.
-To this day nobody is sure who the student was or what happened to him.
+The column of tanks turned off their motors, and then several other students ran out and pulled the student to safety.
+To this day, nobody is sure who the student was or what happened to him.
 Most Chinese still refer to him as the “tank man.”

 I walked back to where I had left my bicycle and rode to the Jianguo Hotel.
 As I peddled along mostly deserted streets, I tried to make sense out of what I had seen.
 With the students already dispersing from the square or planning to, the attack by the army was unnecessarily brutal.

-There was little doubt that what I had witnessed was an assault designed to punish the demonstrators for embarrassing China’s leadership—Premiere Li Peng and Deng Xiaoping, the ailing leader of China’s Communist Party.
+There was little doubt that what I had witnessed was an assault designed to punish the demonstrators for embarrassing China’s leadership—Premier Li Peng and Deng Xiaoping, the ailing leader of China’s Communist Party.